-Long Meadow Ranch is one of the most diversified wineries in the Napa Valley.
-Founders and owners Ted, Laddie and and their son, Chris Hall maintain a 650 acre working ranch south west of this location in the hills of the Mayacamas mountain range (the namesake property for their wines).
-Chris also runs the Napa based Hunt & Harvest wine label – focusing on limited production varietal wines, from mostly Napa vineyards – available at very reasonable prices.
+Long Meadow Ranch is one of the most diversified wineries in Napa Valley.
+Founders and owners Ted, Laddie and their son, Chris Hall maintain a 650-acre working ranch southwest of this location in the hills of the Mayacamas mountain range (the namesake property for their wines).
+Chris also runs the Napa based Hunt & Harvest wine label focusing on limited production varietal wines, from mostly Napa Valley vineyards; these wines are available at very reasonable prices.
+One of their bottlings is the extremely rare variety in Napa Valley, Picpoul.
+And some of their wines are bottled in cans.

 With reservations, guests can visit the actual winery facility and take a several hour tour of their working ranch.
-Tours begin in the parking lot here – and guests are then driven up to the winery.
+Guests for the tours often meet in the parking lot here and follow a Long Meadow Ranch employee up to the winery.
+See our notes filed under Long Meadow Ranch Winery for additional details.

 Farmstead Restaurant

 Their St. Helena property features several components including the very popular Farmstead Restaurant focusing on farm to table cuisine.
-This is one of Napa’s most popular restaurants – with very good food, an open kitchen, a bustling bar and both indoor and outdoor seating.
-From numerous meals personally eaten here, we can recommend their tasty charcuterie board selection, grilled artichoke and deviled eggs.
-Weather permitting the outdoor seating is available next to the creatively trellised apple trees (espalier trellising in which the trees are trained along wires, Chris’s idea).
-For indoor seating, our go to table is in the south west corner of the restaurant.
+This is one of Napa Valleys most popular restaurants offering a diversity of cuisine, an open kitchen, a bustling bar and both indoor and outdoor seating.
+From numerous meals personally eaten here, we recommend their tasty charcuterie board selection, grilled artichoke and deviled eggs.
+Weather permitting outdoor seating is available next to the creatively trellised apple trees (espalier trellising in which the trees are trained along wires, Chris’s idea).
+For indoor seating, our go to table is in the southwest corner of the restaurant.

 The bar is also a good place to spot area winemakers – especially on the weekends.
 The corkage fee at the restaurant is a minimal fee with all proceeds from this donated to local charities.
-And as expected, they maintain an exciting wine list with wines from more recognized Napa wineries as well as smaller producers.
-Their own wines are represented including wines from Stony Hill (which is owned by the Halls).
+And as expected, they maintain an exciting wine list with wines from more recognized Napa Valley wineries as well as smaller producers.
+Their own wines are represented including wines from Stony Hill (which used to be owned for a very short period by the Halls).

 Tasting Salon